ash-jc-allen/coinverter/README.md

 ## Usage
 The package is built using the adapter pattern so that in the near future it will be much more extendable and support many more
 APIs and services.
-Therefore, it is best practice when using this package to either instantiate the CurrencyConverter object using dependency injection or the facade.
+Therefore, it is best practice when using this package to either instantiate the Coinverter object using dependency injection or the facade.

 ## Examples